 ABAL - Intermediate/Expert

 On Wednesday afternoon an easy going scenic ride of the McConnell Mill/Moraine State Parks is available.
-A local campground will serve as our starting point for the ABAL as well as a meet & greet moto-camp with a burger burn dinner on Wednesday evening.
+A local campground will serve as our starting point for the ABAL as well as a meet & greet moto-camp dinner on Wednesday evening.
 Trucks/trailers can be parked here for the duration of our tour.
 Each night we will camp at a different location including a dispersed camp at my favorite spot in the Hickory Creek Wilderness of ANF.
-All other nights of camping will have amenities including vault and/or flush toilets, shower house, drinkable water, and is included in the price of the tour.
+A ghost town will serve as our accommodations on the final night.
+Besides Hickory Creek, all other nights of camping will have amenities including vault and/or flush toilets, shower house, drinkable water, and is included in the price of the tour.

-Along with dinner on Wednesday, cost of the tour also includes breakfast on Thursday and Sunday, dinner on Saturday for our final night in the wilderness as well as full guiding services.
+Along with dinner on Wednesday, cost of the tour also includes breakfast on Thursday and Sunday, dinner on Saturday from head chef Mama Wags as well as full guiding services.
 Cost does not include gas, refreshments/meals (with the exception of those noted above), ANF OHM Trail Pass, or guarantee of the weather.
 Part of riding on a Group Tour is working as a team, it is recommended that we pull together to make dinner for the group at our dispersed camp on Thursday evening.
 Friday the group will have the option to stop at a local establishment for a sit down meal prior to heading to camp.

 You must use your own motorcycle or that of a friend’s, at this time Appalachian ADV does not have rental bikes.
+Please check Riders Share for motorcycle rentals.
 We will not have a support truck, we will live off of our bikes for the duration of the ride to make this an authentic ADV experience (I will have a couple volunteers helping me out with food prep on Wed evening as well as Sat-Sun meals noted above).

+THE BEST RIDE in the Appalachian ADV line-up!
 Our ABAL Tour has been used by previous adventurers to prepare for tackling a Backcountry Discovery Route (BDR).
+Use this ABAL version as a test ride for tackling a longer BDR or multi-day or multi-week trip living off the bikes!
 It is a great opportunity to test out your packing, gear, bike handling while loaded, living off the bike, camp set-up/break down, etc. Some of our new friends have taken the experience they gained on the ABAL and tore up the MA, NE, ID, CO, AZ, & UT.
 Let Appalachian ADV help prepare you for your next BDR adventure!